adrianbj/DynamicDescriptionNotes/README.md

-DescriptionNoteVariables
+DynamicDescriptionNotes
 ================

-ProcessWire for using PW variables in Description and Note fields.
+ProcessWire module for using PW variables and Hanna codes in Description and Note fields.

 Specifiy fields/properties of the page, eg:
 [page.parent.url]